foqueiroz/arcdocs.github.io/_sources/usage/gpgpu.md

 The ARC4 system also comes with the following GPU resources:

-- 3 nodes each with 40 cores, 192GB of system memory, a hard disk drive within the node with 800GB of storage and 4 x NVIDIA V100 GPUs.
+- 3 nodes each with 40 cores, 192GB of system memory, an SSD within the node with 128GB capacity and 4 x NVIDIA V100 32Gbytes

 ### Usage